GuillermoPuebla/mind-set/src/utils/compute_distance/README.md

 (Note: by carefully arranging the folders and setting `match_more` to `all`, you could perfectly recreate the `base image vs set of images` mode.
 Thus, `base image vs set of images` mode is a special case of `folder vs folder` mode.
 We decide to keep them separated for simplicity).

+## Dataset: All vs All
+* **Example dataset in TBD
+* **Example usage TBD
+This computes all paired comparisons for all iamges within one folder.
+In this case the user just needs to specify the `folder` arugment, leaving the `base_name` empty.

 ## Optional Arguments
 All default arguments are specified in `src/utils/compute_distance/default_distance_config.toml`.
 Here are some info about some of those options.